 I started my working life as a hairstylist, but after twenty-eight years of doing hair I followed a lifelong desire to be a scientist.
 At the age of forty-four I earned a BS in chemistry and minors in psychology and English at Southern Oregon University in Ashland, Oregon.
 I worked as a chemist for a few years, but life has a funny way of changing.

-I went back into the beauty business, but not to do hair.
-I owned and managed a luxury spa and twenty-five employees for several years, then I lost everything in the fallout after the 2008 economic crash.
-A luxury business in a tourist town was not destined to survive the downturn.
+I went back into the beauty business, owning and managing a luxury spa and twenty-five employees for several years.
+I lost everything in the fallout after the 2008 economic crash; a luxury business in a tourist town was not destined to survive the downturn.

 In my early fifties, I took some time off to decide what to do next.
 When I was a young woman I had fantasized about working in the publishing world, but one had to live in New York back then.
 After researching various careers, I remembered my love of books and my dream of being a book editor.
 I finally knew where the next turn in my life was going to take me.